 PUBLIC OPEN SPACES

-New Public Open Spaces may be either Plazas or Pocket Parks, based on BCOD subdistrict as indicated by the letter “X” in Table 6-1.
+New Public Open Spaces may be either Plazas or Pocket Parks, based on the BCOD subdistrict as indicated by the letter “X” in Table 6-1.

 Any new Public Open Space shall meet the requirements in Table 6-2 Open Space Type Requirements.